-Eastern Peripheral Expressway (KGP Expressway) Route Map, Toll Charges and More
+Eastern Peripheral Expressway (KGP Expressway) Route, Map, Toll Charges and More

 Prime Minister Narendra Modi inaugurated the Eastern Peripheral Expressway (EPE), also known as Kundli-Ghaziabad-Palwal Expressway, on May 27, 2018.
 This six-lane, 135 km access-controlled Expressway is a part of the larger peripheral expressway project.
 It has two Expressways: EPE (Eastern Peripheral Expressway)and WPE (Western Peripheral Expressway).
 These two expressways together form the largest ring road encircling Delhi, bringing Noida, Faridabad, and Ghaziabad close to the national capital.